MicrosoftDocs/azure-docs/articles/container-apps/managed-identity.md

 With managed identities:

-- You connect to resources with the managed identity.
+- Your app connects to resources with the managed identity.
 You don't need to manage credentials in your container app.
 - You can use role-based access control to grant specific permissions to a managed identity.
 - System-assigned identities are automatically created and managed.
 They are deleted when your container app is deleted.
 - You can add and delete user-assigned identities and assign them to multiple resources.
-They are independent of the life cycle of your container app.
+They are independent your container app's life cycle.

 ### Common use cases